azsk/AzTS-docs/01-Setup and getting started/README.md

 ## **2. Manually trigger AzTS on-demand scan for entire tenant**

 > **Note:**
-> _AzTS has been designed to auto-trigger the scan once in every 24 hours._
+> _AzTS has been designed to auto-trigger the scan once every 24 hours._

-The following section will walk you through the steps to trigger AzTS scan manually post installation.
+The following section will walk you through the steps to trigger AzTS scan manually post-installation.

 ### **Prerequisite**